TIG Welding: What is Scratch-Start, Lift-Arc and HF Ignition?

 Lift-arc offers great operator appeal as it is user friendly and very controllable.
 It can, however, challenge manufacturers as the electronic processes must be carefully calibrated to achieve good results.
 If the start up current is not minimised it will cause the tungsten to stick excessively to the job.

-In the case of Weldforce welding machines by Weldclass, the amperages and processes have been carefully refined to ensure optimum operation of the lift-arc process.
+In the case of Weldclass machines, the amperages and processes have been carefully refined to ensure optimum operation of the lift-arc process.

 TIG lift-arc ignition process